jacksonh/manos/docs/tutorial/page-1.md

 Moving On
 ---------

-In part two of this tutorial we'll discuss routing a little more in-depth.
+In part two of this tutorial we'll add a template to our application.